 Overall Impression & Case

 Given its impressive (at least, for a dressy timekeeper) size, the watch predictably takes lots of space on a normal wrist.
-As you can see on a wrist shot below, the watch covers all width of the hand, but that, surprisingly, doesn’t look like a bad thing.
+As you can see on a wrist shot below, the watch covers all widths of the hand, but that, surprisingly, doesn’t look like a bad thing.
 Thank the ultra-slim bezel for that: it does a good job at making the device look a lot lighter and feel like an elegant homage to pocket watch-based gentleman’s chronometers of the past.

 Still, keep in mind that, with its lug-to-lug length of around 51 millimeters, at the end of the day it will rival some diving timepieces in terms of presence.